brexus/library/README.md

 # Library Project

 This is a Library project as part of The Odin Project course.
+This app allows you to add books with information and change their read status.

 ## Demo live